oncode/handorgel/README.md

 ### Javascript

-Initialization with all options and their defaults:
+Initialization (with all options and their defaults):

 ```javascript
 var accordion = new Handorgel(document.querySelector('.accordon'), {